 According to Startup Genome Project, 74 percent of high-growth internet startups fail due to premature scaling.
 This means that companies spend too many resources on customer acquisition, hiring sales team, marketing campaigns, adding new features, and building offices before reaching a product/market fit.

 When building product goals, don't overdo.
-Grow your marketplace only when you have reached KPIs that indicate the market fit.
+Grow your marketplace app only when you have reached KPIs that indicate the market fit.

 These are some of the factors that prove this fact: